18 Phrases That Unfortunately Scream ‘Low Emotional Intelligence’

 3. “You’re too sensitive.”

-Blaming others for feeling hurt by your actions is a classic deflection tactic.
+Blaming other people for feeling hurt by your actions is a classic deflection tactic.
 It’s not about them being too sensitive; it’s about you not being sensitive enough.
 Everyone has different thresholds, and part of being emotionally intelligent is recognizing and respecting that.
-Telling someone they’re too sensitive is just a way of excusing your own insensitive behavior.
+Telling someone they’re too sensitive is just a way of excusing your own insensitive behaviour.

 4. “I’m not arguing, I’m just explaining why I’m right.”